 of the storage tank by placing a screen at the top of the downspout.
 Hide rain barrels and cisterns with shrubs or other landscaped features.
 Direct overflow from rain barrels and cisterns to a dry well, infiltration trench, rain garden, bioretention area, or other infiltration SCM sized to recharge the overflow volume.
 Use pond routing methods to design cisterns or rain barrels to account for retention of early runoff in the storage tank.
 Include access ports for any subsurface cisterns.
 Confined space entry training may be needed to enter large cisterns.
-MassDEP does not require treatment of runoff from non-metal roofs prior to infiltration.

-winter, unless the runoff is directed to a qualifying stormwater infiltration practice.
+MassDEP does not require treatment of runoff from non-metal roofs prior to infiltration. winter, unless the runoff is directed to a qualifying stormwater infiltration practice.

-When the cistern or barrel is connected to a stormwater recharge system, remove particulates trapped in the cistern or rain barrel annually

-to limit clogging of the stormwater infiltration system.

-Adapted from:

-MAPC Low Impact Development Toolkit.
-For more information, go to www.mapc.org/lid and www.arc-of-innovation.org.

-Additional Information

-http://www.rainwaterrecovery.com/about.html

-www.crwa.org (Charles River Watershed Association)
+Maintenance